fredfeng/CS162/homework/hw1/README.md

 | [`choose.ml`](choose.ml)     | Practice recursion on lists and on natural numbers. |

-Implement a function `choose : ’a list -> int -> 'a list list` that will take a list `xs` representing a set of items and a natural number `n`, and list every possible way to choose `n` items from `xs`.
+Implement a function `choose : 'a list -> int -> 'a list list` that will take a list `xs` representing a set of items and a natural number `n`, and list every possible way to choose `n` items from `xs`.
 Assume that elements in `xs` are distinct, and `n` is non-negative.
 The output order does not matter.

 ```ocaml
 # choose ["a"; "b"; "c"] 2;;